What Is the DPDP Act 2023? Guide for Indian Business Compliance

 -

 Breach notification: In the event of a data breach, you must notify both the Data Protection Board of India and the affected Data Principals.
-The notification must be prompt.
+Notification to the Board is due within 72 hours of becoming aware of the breach.
 Delayed or suppressed breach reporting carries its own penalties.

 Rights of Data Principals